SpaceXe-tech/yt-api/docs/README.md

 ## Overview

-This document provides a step-by-step guide for installing and using the YouTube video downloader application.
-This allows users to download YouTube videos in mp4, webm, m4a and mp3 formats.
+Youtube-Downloader is a REST-API that allows users to download YouTube videos in mp4, webm, m4a and mp3 formats.

 ## Prerequisites